Best Outdoor Security Cameras of 2025

 Professional Monitoring and Installation

 To access these camera features, you’ll need an ADT subscription.
 Unlike SimpliSafe, ADT only supports cameras with their Complete plan, starting at $39.99 per month.
-It unlocks video storage and all of the features in the Google Nest Cam.
-We find it costlier than most of the competition, but keep in mind that the plan also includes ADT’s industry-leading 24/7 professional monitoring.
+This unlocks cloud video storage and all the Nest Cam’s smart features.
+While pricier than competitors, you’re getting ADT’s legendary 24/7 professional monitoring backed by their redundant monitoring centers.

 -